ederchristian/ederchristian/posts/2022-06-05-my-highlights-from-reactathon-2022.md

 ## Context

 Going to events is really important to me.
 During those events, I could meet new people — and make good friends.
 One of them is Hugo Bessa.
-He helped to hired me to work with him at Broker Genius, an american company that has an automated software for ticket brokers in the USA (and this opportunity has already changed my life).
+He helped to hired me to work with him at Automatiq, an american company that has an automated software for ticket brokers in the USA (and this opportunity has already changed my life).
 This is just one example of how connections in events are important — for your career and personal life.

 ![Eder Christian and Hugo Bessa at Reactathon 2022](/assets/img/posts/2022-06-05-reactathon-2022/2.jpeg)